awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 # Walkthrough: Creating a maintenance window for patching \(console\)<a name="sysman-patch-mw-console"></a>

 **Important**
 You can continue to use this legacy topic to create a maintenance window for patching\.
 However, we recommend that you use a patch policy instead\.
-For more information, see [Introducing patch policies](patch-policies-about.md) and [Automate organization\-wide patching using a Quick Setup patch policyAutomate organization\-wide patching](quick-setup-patch-manager.md)\.
+For more information, see [Using Quick Setup patch policies](patch-manager-policies.md) and [Automate organization\-wide patching using a Quick Setup patch policyAutomate organization\-wide patching](quick-setup-patch-manager.md)\.

 To minimize the impact on your server availability, we recommend that you configure a maintenance window to run patching during times that won't interrupt your business operations\.
 For more information about maintenance windows, see [AWS Systems Manager Maintenance Windows](systems-manager-maintenance.md)\.